metamn/react/content/blog/graphql-and-rest-apis-with-aws/index.md

 date: '2019-05-19T03:00:00.284Z'
 ---

-Recently I've been commissioned to find out the best way to create an API on AWS.

-Which will be consumed by native mobile clients.
+Recently I've been commissioned to find out the best way to create an API on AWS to be consumed by native mobile clients.

 <!--more-->